CPP-EVTOL/Composites-Analysis/README.md

 CurvedPanelStability.m

 Similar to the flat panel script, but for (you guessed it) a curved panel.
 Also works for compression and shear, for simply supported or clamped edges.
 With this script, you will have to select a point on figures 8.3.1 and one from figures 8.3.2 thru 8.3.5 depending on your panel geometry.

+CylinderStability.m

+This script is used to get the allowables and MS for a composite cylinder under any combination of axial load, bending, and torsion.
+The inputs are axial load in lb, moment in in*lb, and torsion as a shear flow/running load in lb/in.
+The two outputs are max axial running load from compression+moment, allowable compression running load and allowable torsion running load.
+This script will also have you select values from plots.